Quantum chaos and pole skipping in two-dimensional conformal perturbation theory: Conclusion

 Our results therefore provide a first step towards exploring pole skipping phenomenon away from holographic limits and conformality.
-In principle, we would next need to apply conformal perturbation theory to compute OTOCs in the deformed CFT in order to obtain the deformed Lyapunov exponent and butterfly velocity of the field theory (note that these need not coincide with the holographic results).
+By combining the two approaches used in this work, one can hope to obtain the higher order corrections to $v_{\mathrm{PS}}$: the discussion in Section~\ref{sec:Ward} illustrates that the order~$\lambda^3$ correction to the two-point function will be determined by the order $\lambda$ correction to the scalar two-point function, $G_{1, \Ocal \Ocal}$, as well as the order $\lambda^2$ correction to $\langle \Ocal \rangle$.
+Using the techniques presented in this work, we expect the calculation of these quantities to be relatively tractable.
+It will be much more difficult to apply conformal perturbation theory to compute OTOCs in the deformed CFT in order to obtain the deformed Lyapunov exponent and butterfly velocity of the field theory (note that these need not coincide with the holographic results).
 Such OTOCs are more difficult to compute: an OTOC is constructed from at least a four point function, but computing it to order~$\lambda^2$ in the deformed CFT would require two more insertions of the perturbing operator, leading to a correlation function of at least six points.
 We leave such a calculation to future work, though we note recent results on higher point functions in CFT and conformal perturbation theory, such as \cite{Burrington:2023vei}, may be helpful in such calculations.

 Beyond validating the holographic AdS/CFT correspondence away from strict conformality, conformal perturbation theory has physical significance in terms of comparison to lattice studies of a trapped Ising models, SU($N$) Yang-Mills theory and even of QCD in certain regimes \cite{Caselle:2019tiv, Amoretti:2020bad, Caselle:2024zoh}.
-Our study contributes to a more quantitative understanding of quantum chaos in such perturbed systems, which may have relevance for recent studies of chaos in quantum spin systems \cite{Craps:2019rbj, Nizami:2024ltk} and for experimental systems that realize quantum spin chains near a critical point, e.g., \cite{Jepsen:2020cjl, Periwal:2021eur, Zhao:2024dsh, PhysRevD.109.126003, PhysRevResearch.6.033322}.
+Our study contributes to a more quantitative understanding of quantum chaos in such perturbed systems, which may have relevance for recent studies of chaos in quantum spin systems \cite{Craps:2019rbj, Nizami:2024ltk} and for experimental systems that realize quantum spin chains near a critical point, e.g., \cite{Jepsen:2020cjl, Periwal:2021eur, Zhao:2024dsh, Bamba:2023ohp, Reinic:2024oox, Jeffrey:2026oyb}.

 Other interesting generalizations of the work here would be to consider more general deformation operators, such as those with non-zero spin ($h \neq \bar{h}$), to work in higher dimensions, to consider perturbed CFTs on the torus and higher genus Riemann surfaces, and to track conformal deformations beyond perturbation theory, say along an entire renormalization group trajectory between two fixed points, as in, e.g., \cite{Cappelli:1989yu, Karateev:2024skm}.
 We leave all this to future work.